Egduffuu/Disorient-Page/README.md

-just run the code on a page.
+just run the code on a page - tell your teacher you can't do your work!